 CommunityBuild Ventures is an organization that is bringing about change in this era making sure that people are not being excluded due to race, gender or disability.
 By promoting Racial Equity, and Justice in work environments, CommunityBuild Ventures also generates healthy communities.
-EnrichHER had the opportunity to speak in-depth with Natasha A. Harrison, Founder, and CEO of CommunityBuild Ventures, to clearly define how they are serving communities.
+EnrichHER had the opportunity to speak in depth with Natasha A. Harrison, Founder and CEO of CommunityBuild Ventures, to clearly define what they do and how it services our society.

 EnrichHER: Why did you start your company and why are you passionate about companies having a diverse workforce?

 CommunityBuild Ventures: As a native of Atlanta, I have personally witnessed how lack of diversity creates hostile work environments, workplace bullying, and other forms of mental abuse.
 As we examined the idea that over a lifetime most people spend roughly 70% of their time at work, you find that individuals work environment impacts people emotionally as well as financially.
 This ignited my passion because no one should have to suffer from depression and other anxieties due to ignorance, blatant racism, sexism and other discriminatory issues found in work environment.
 We have made it our mission to mitigate risk and promote healthy workforce engagement by helping our organizations answer 3 crucial questions: